OpenClaw Review: The Open-Source AI Agent That Wants to Run Your Life

 Strengths:

-- Genuinely autonomous - runs continuously without prompting, handles tasks proactively
+- Genuinely autonomous - runs continuously, handles tasks proactively

 - Local-first architecture keeps personal data on your hardware